Is travel good for mental health? |

 We grow in conditions that force us to think differently than before.
 Each new perspective, unfamiliar stimulus, can be used to our advantage to rewire our neural pathways to form healthier patterns.
 These subtle changes will then affect our perception of our place within this new environment, and ultimately, our place within our own lives.

 “Traveling allows me to understand my personality and my relationship with others the more I am exposed to different cultures and places.
 I notice I am more sensitive to phrases or actions that aren't considerate of others when I come home from traveling.
 It pulls me out of my comfort zone and forces me to find comfort in someone else's way of living.
 Traveling essentially challenges me to become a better person.
-I am much more grateful in life because of my experiences and I also think about others more than I would have if I had stayed home and only seen what was in front of me” said Raul Mercado, Owner at Camping Helper
+I am much more grateful in life because of my experiences and I also think about others more than I would have if I had stayed home and only seen what was in front of me” said Raul Mercado, Owner at Camping Helper.

 Interaction with cultures

-Traveling benefits mental health, as it gives you exposure to wonder and awe, key habits for happiness.
-It also expands your empathy, as you have exposure to other cultures and people.
-It may add to your ability to experience nature as well.
+wonder and awe, key habits for happiness.
+It also expands your empathy, as you have

 It may help connect you to others, as well, and connections are keys to mental health.
 They all feed hope, a known protective factor for anxiety and depression.

-(RELATED: How does Playing Chess benefits the brain?
+(RELATED: How does Playing Chess benefits the brain?)

 Self-realization